Cuspidal edges on focal surfaces of regular surfaces: Parallel surfaces

-\begin{proof} We take a curvature line coordinates $(u,v)$ on $U$.
-We first consider the case where the parallel surface $f^t$ is a cuspidal edge at $p$.
+{ We here consider the limiting normal curvature $\kappa_\nu^t$ of $f^t$ at a rank one singular point.
+In particular, we give the proof of Proposition \ref{prop:kn-para}. } \begin{proof}[Proof of Proposition \ref{prop:kn-para}] We take a curvature line coordinates $(u,v)$. {We show the case where $t=1/\kappa_1(p)$.} We first consider the case where the parallel surface $f^t$ is a cuspidal edge at $p$.
 An identifier of singularities $\til{\lambda}$ for $f^t$ is given by \eqref{eq:cpc}.
 By Proposition \ref{prop:lips/beaks}, there exists a function $u(v)$ such that $\til\lambda(u(v),v)=0$.
 We set a curve $c(v)=(u(v),v)$, and define $\hat{c}(v)=f^t(u(v),v)$.
 Direct calculations show